taecontrol/moonguard-docs/docs/events.md

 MoonGuard uses and registers multiple events to execute actions through listeners.
-We have created a series of events related to Uptime checks, SSL Certificate checks, Exceptions, and system monitoring:
+We have created a series of events related to Uptime checks, SSL Certificate checks, Exceptions, and System Monitoring:

 ## UptimeCheckFailedEvent